Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 Page to root redirects

-A page to root redirect is when all pages of a site are redirected to a single location, usually the root, or homepage.
-There are instances where the benefits of page to page redirects are inefficient enough that a page to root redirect is the most practical solution.
-This can include when aiming to pass domain authority when combining a site.
+A page-to-root redirect is when all pages of a site are redirected to a single location, usually the root, or homepage.
+There are instances where the benefits of page-to-page redirects are inefficient enough that a page-to-root redirect is the most practical solution.
+This can include aiming to pass domain authority when combining a site.

 • Pull a full list of available URLs for your existing site with a crawl agent.
 Our preference is with Screaming Frog, but there are plenty of others including Xenu, Integrity, and Website Auditor.